roa-2022/two-truths-and-a-lie/two-truths.md

-## Neil Armstrong
+## Eamonn O'Sullivan

-- I can play the guitar.
+- I can speak French.
-- I love camping.
+- I have lived in Australia.
-- I am afraid of birds.
+- I have two fake teeth.

-## Buzz Aldrin
+## Pei Zhang

-- I can hula hoop.
+- I am afraid of spiders.
-- I love climbing trees.
+- I have a dog.
-- I am afraid of dentists.
+- I can handle spicy pretty well.